Ogma: Etymology

 The name Ogma is believed to originate from the Proto-Indo-European root *ak- or *ag- meaning "to cut," which refers to the method in which ogham was incised into stone and wood.
+In Ogham, his name would be written ᚑᚌᚋᚐ.

 Epithets

-Ogma is given three epithets in Irish tradition:
+Ogma is given three epithets in Irish Gaelic tradition:

 Grianainech “sun-faced” or “shining, radiant countenance” on p.
-303 of the Táin Bó Cúailnge (Battle Raid of Cooley) and p.187 of Lebor Gabála Érenn (Book of Invasions);
+303 of the Táin Bó Cúailnge (The Cattle Raid of Cooley) and p.187 of Lebor Gabála Érenn (Book of Invasions);